 In order to begin the thesis, a student must first form the thesis committee and produce a thesis proposal.

 The thesis committee consists of three faculty members.
-The committee chair must belong to the American Studies Department and be a full member of the Graduate Division faculty.
+The committee chair must belong to the American Studies Department and be a full member of the Office of Graduate Education faculty.
 Students should consult with the Graduate Chair as well as the committee chair to form a committee that provides the range of expertise and support needed for the thesis project.

 In consultation with the committee, the student must produce a thesis proposal.
 The content and format for the proposal vary depending on the nature of the project, but all proposals must include: (1) project overview, describing the topic, research question, argument, and significance; (2) sources and methods, identifying the key primary sources and describing the methods to be used for analysis; (3) literature review, summarizing the findings and arguments made by other scholars and writers on relevant issues and discussing what the thesis would add to existing scholarship; and (4) chapter outline, summarizing the materials to be addressed and arguments to be made in each chapter.
 The proposal must also include a bibliography listing both primary and secondary sources.
 While there is no minimum or maximum length for the proposal, typically a solid proposal is approximately 10 double-spaced pages, not including the bibliography.
 Once the entire committee has approved the proposal, the student must submit Student Progress Form II with the committee members’ signatures to the Graduate Program Coordinator.